ajrulez/SlidingIntroScreen/README.md

 # SlidingIntroScreen
 This library simplifies the creation of introduction screens in Android apps.
-To give you an example of the simplicity of this library, [this activity](misc/example.gif) was created by overriding only two methods in one class.
-The code for the example is [here](testapp/src/main/java/com/matthewtamlin/testapp/IntroTest.java).
+To give you an example of how easy it is to create an intro screen, [this activity](misc/example.gif) was created by subclassing one class and overriding two methods (see code [here](testapp/src/main/java/com/matthewtamlin/testapp/IntroTest.java)).

 ## Installation